raidsb/python/README.md

 str(int_var)   # convert int to string
 float(str_var) # convert str to float
 ```
+### collection vs sequence vs iterable vs iterator
+Understanding the distinctions between collection, iterable, iterator, and sequence is fundamental to grasping the behavior and characteristics of data structures and objects in Python:

+* Collection:
+A collection refers to any data structure or object that can hold multiple elements or values.
+Collections can be mutable (allowing modifications after creation) or immutable (fixed once created).
+Examples of collections include lists, tuples, sets, dictionaries, and user-defined classes that implement container-like behavior.

+* Iterable:
+An iterable is any object in Python that can be iterated over, meaning it can be used in a for loop or passed to functions like sum(), min(), or max() that expect iterables.
+Iterables include sequences (lists, tuples, strings), collections (sets, dictionaries), generators, and any object that implements the __iter__() method, which returns an iterator.
+Iterables can be traversed from start to end, but they do not necessarily have a fixed order or indexing.

+* Iterator:
+An iterator is an object that represents a stream of data and supports iteration.
+Iterators have two primary methods: __iter__() and __next__().
+The __iter__() method returns the iterator object itself, while __next__() returns the next item in the stream or raises a StopIteration exception when the end of the stream is reached.
+Iterators maintain state and can be advanced using the __next__() method, making them suitable for lazy evaluation and processing of large or infinite data streams.
+Examples of iterators in Python include generator objects, file objects, and objects returned by the iter() function.

+* Sequence:
+A sequence is a specific type of iterable that represents an ordered collection of items, indexed by integers.
+Sequences support indexing, slicing, concatenation, repetition, and membership testing.
+Examples of sequences in Python include lists, tuples, strings, and byte arrays.
+Sequences guarantee order and allow duplicate elements, distinguishing them from other types of iterables that may not have a defined order or support indexing.

 ## importing libraries
 ### [1] importing multiple libraries